Smartling/ios-i18n/README.md

 # Smartling.i18n.framework
 iOS Plurals Localization Library

+> As of iOS 7 and Mac OS X 10.9 Mavericks, Foundation has the ability to specify localized strings according to pluralization and grammar rules.
+You can find more information about it in the [Localized Property List File](https://developer.apple.com/library/mac/releasenotes/Foundation/RN-Foundation/#//apple_ref/doc/uid/TP30000742-CH2-SW56) section of the Foundation release notes.

+> Smartling.i18n.framework is not compatible with Apple's implementation, and does not handle ".stringsdict" resource files.

-iOS localization does not support plural functionality out of the box.
+iOS (pre-iOS 7) localization does not support plural functionality out of the box.
 The ios-i18n library was designed to bridge that gap and provide a means for developers to seamlessly integrate plurals into their localized apps across any number of locales.

 ## Installation